cloudfour/transition-hidden-element/README.md

 To allow transitions when hiding an element the utility performs a few steps:

 1. Remove a class to trigger the transition(s).
-2. Wait for all transitions to complete.
+2. Wait for the transition to complete, or wait for a timeout to complete.
+(Depending on initialization settings)
 3. Add the `hidden` attribute.

 ### Animated Children